C2SM/extpar/docs/user_manual/user_manual_03_fortran_modules.md

 extpar file for both COSMO and ICON.
 ICON would typically ignore these fiels and just use the information from the LU_CLASS_FRACION field, as is done for other land use variables, except for when *ntiles=1* in which case it needs the 2D fields.
-The ISA and AHF extpar modules must be turned off when running with *l_terra_urb=.true*, as these fields are computed within the TERRA-URB module.
+The ISA and AHF EXTPAR modules must be turned off when running with *l_terra_urb=.true*, as these fields are computed within the TERRA-URB module.
 The code for this module is based upon Matthias Demuzere's